mcveanlab/Corticall/CtxSpecV6.0.md

 | 8*`s` + 4*`c` | 1*`c`        | uint8_t[`c`]  | Edges per color |

 ### Binary kmer specification
-The binary kmer is a big endian representation of a fixed size string of the letters A, C, G, and T.
+The binary kmer is a bit-packed representation of a fixed size string of the letters A, C, G, and T.
 Each letter is represented by two bits.
-However, if the last byte of the kmer is not completely filled with bits, then kmer bits are right-aligned in that byte.
 The conversion of bits to letters is described in table 6.

+Bits are stored in an array of little-endian **uint64_t**s, a kmer_container, such that the lowest order bit of the last **uint64_t** is the second bit of the last kmer letter.
+Letters are right-aligned in the kmer_container.
+The first **uint64_t** of a kmer_container is always partially empty unless the stored kmer fits exactly into the kmer_container.

 #### Table 6
 | Bit value | Letter |